 “With a majority of California’s forests at high risk, the Observatory comes at a crucial time,” said Helge Eng, Deputy Director of Resource Management at the California Department of Forestry and Fire Protection (CalFire).
 “The data and technologies available today can help us better see, understand, and mitigate risk, as well as coordinate action to save lives and property.”

 The Observatory will leverage daily, high-resolution satellite imagery produced by Planet and other remote sensing data sources, the AI-powered scientific insights of Salo Sciences, and the stakeholder-engagement and strategic planning capabilities of Vibrant Planet.

-With the incredible technology available today, and the magnitude of climate change and biodiversity loss, we see an urgent need to use data to reduce emissions, conserve habitat & balance the health of people and the planet.
+With the incredible technology available today, and the magnitude of climate change and biodiversity loss, we see an urgent need to use data to reduce emissions, conserve habitat, and balance the health of people and the planet.

 Primarily designed as a forest planning and monitoring tool, the Observatory has many potential applications, in areas as far-reaching as emergency services, scientific research, risk-management, agriculture, insurance, and more.

 “The velocity of action is always limited by the velocity of information,” said Andrew Zolli, Vice President of Global Impact Initiatives at Planet.
 “By providing a much more dynamic, near-real-time view of California forests, we hope to enable many actors to move faster and more effectively.”

 “Many of the state’s iconic forested landscapes could be permanently converted to shrublands or grasslands due to disease, climate change and megafire in the next few decades if we don’t rapidly accelerate the pace and scale of restoration,” said Malcolm North, an ecologist with the US Forest Service.
 “Better intelligence on current forest conditions will help us scale restoration, including getting crucial, low-intensity fire safely back into this fire adapted landscape.”